 It’s easy to get sidetracked from prospecting and business development during the holiday season, which can make for a slow start to the New Year.
 Make sure your salespeople are scheduling meetings for January so they can get the New Year off to a great start.

 As you finish up the 4th quarter and begin filling next year’s pipeline, make sure your reps have a solid plan to hit their numbers.
 The Sales Territory Planning Workshop coaches salespeople on the best strategies for developing sales plans that they can implement, track, and measure for success.
-Your reps will come away from the interactive program with solid, actionable prospecting checklists and a concrete plan for hitting their numbers in 2018.
+Your reps will come away from the interactive program with solid, actionable prospecting checklists and a concrete plan for hitting their numbers in the New Year.
 Learn More.

 Published on November 29, 2017